Glaucoma: acute glaucoma

 Glaucoma refers to a group of eye disorders in which there is damage to the optic nerve (the nerve that sends messages from the eye to the brain).
 In most cases, this damage is the result of increased pressure in the eye (intraocular pressure).
 It can lead to loss of vision and even to blindness.

-The posterior (rear) chamber of the eye produces a fluid (the aqueous humour) that flows through the pupil into the anterior (front) chamber of the eye.
-Normally, this fluid drains out of the eye through drainage channels in an area called the angle of the anterior chamber.
-If blockage of the drainage channels occurs, the pressure in the eye builds up, leading to damage of the optic nerve.
+An area of the eye called the ciliary body produces a fluid (the aqueous humour) that flows through the pupil into the front (anterior) chamber of the eye.
+Normally, this fluid drains out of the eye into the blood circulation through drainage channels located in the angle between the iris (the coloured part of the eye) and the cornea (the transparent front layer of the eye).
+If the drainage channels become blocked, then the pressure in the eye builds up, damaging the optic nerve at the back of the eye.

 There are 4 main types of glaucoma:

-Symptoms of acute glaucoma include sudden (often severe) eye pain, blurred vision, rainbow haloes around lights and a red eye.
-There may also be nausea and vomiting.
+Symptoms of acute glaucoma include sudden (often severe) eye pain, a red eye, blurred vision, sensitivity to light, and seeing rainbow haloes around lights.
+The eyeball feels firm and tender.
+You may also have nausea and vomiting.

 Acute glaucoma is a medical emergency.
 If you have symptoms of acute glaucoma, you must seek medical attention immediately.
 If treatment is delayed, there can be permanent loss of vision.

-Treatment is usually eye drops and medication (either oral or intravenous — through a drip) to lower the intraocular pressure, followed by laser iridotomy (surgery to open a new channel in the iris to relieve the pressure).
+Treatment is usually eye drops and medicines (either by mouth or intravenously — through a drip) to lower the intraocular pressure, followed by laser iridotomy — surgery to open a new channel in the iris to relieve the pressure.

-Because people who have had acute glaucoma are at risk of an acute attack in their other eye, surgery may be performed on the other eye to prevent this happening.
+Because people who have had acute glaucoma in one eye are at risk of an acute attack in their other eye, your doctor may suggest surgery to the other eye to prevent this happening.